heaji-lee/book-a-stay/README.md

 * Implement authentication and authorisation
 * Add pagination, filtering, and sorting to search hotels and available rooms
 * Introduce logging and monitoring
-* Deploy the API to a cloud provider
+* Implement GitHub actions to allow Continuous Deployment